Last updated on October 9th, 2023

 According to WebMD, clove helps reduce the risks of developing new ulcers and also treats existing ulcers.
 Clove oil can help increase stomach mucus and decrease the probability of gastric ulcers.

 Also Read: Garlic Good For Diabetes?

-As a traditional medicine, clove is used in treating cough, sore throat, and toothache.
-It is a very common home remedy that is used with hot beverages for treating cough.
-Clove oil is also an effective painkiller that is used to treat toothache for centuries.
+As a traditional medicine, clove treats cough, sore throat, and toothache.
+It is a common home remedy used with hot beverages for treating cough.
+Clove oil is also an effective painkiller that has been used to treat toothache for centuries.

 A large population is at risk of low bone density, arthritis, and osteoporosis.
-Cloves are rich in manganese which is important for bone health.
-Also, eugenol in clove helps to increase bone density and strength.
+Cloves are rich in manganese, which is important for bone health.
+Also, as per the findings of NIH, eugenol in clove helps increase bone density and strength.
 These benefits of clove eventually prevent conditions like osteoporosis, fractures, and breaks because of low bone mass.
 Although these studies are limited to animals, there is much room for human research and clove’s impact on human bone health.
-However, a little amount of clove powder fulfills almost 30% of the daily required manganese in the body.
+However, a small amount of clove powder fulfils almost 30% of the daily required manganese in the body.

 Also Read: Benefits of Apple